Invariant laminations for irreducible automorphisms of free groups: Definition of terms and background

-Interpreting words in $\cal A^{\pm 1}$ as paths in the the associated rose $\rho_\cal A$, or in its universal covering, the Cayley graph $\Gamma(\FN, \cal A)$, one can easily generalize the concepts of a ``symbolic lamination'' or a ``laminary language'' to more general graphs $\tau$ with an identification $\FN = \pi (\tau)$, or to their universal coverings.
+Interpreting words in $\cal A^{\pm 1}$ as paths in the the associated rose $\rho_\cal A$, or in its universal covering $\tilde \rho_\cal A$ (which is identical to the Cayley graph $\Gamma(\FN, \cal A)$), one can easily generalize the concepts of a ``symbolic lamination'' or a ``laminary language'' to more general graphs $\tau$ with an identification $\FN = \pi_1(\tau)$, or to their universal coverings.
 For the purposes of this paper, however, the following suffices:

-\begin{defn} Let $\tau$ be a graph with a marking $\theta: \FN \overset{\cong}{\longrightarrow} \pi_1 \tau$, and let $\partial \theta: \partial \FN \to \partial \tau$ be the induced homeomorphisms on the Gromov boundaries.
+\begin{defn} Let $\tau$ be a graph with a marking $\theta: \FN \overset{\cong}{\longrightarrow} \pi_1 (\tau)$, and let $\partial \theta: \partial \FN \to \partial \tau$ be the induced homeomorphisms on the Gromov boundaries.

 Let $(X, Y) \in \partial^2 \FN$, and let $\tilde \gamma$ be the biinfinite reduced path (the ``geodesic'') in the universal covering $\tilde \tau$ of $\tau$ which joins the boundary point $\partial \theta(X)$ to the boundary point $\partial \theta(Y)$.